HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-def.md

   - Hazard Analysis and Management
   - Human Science and Policy
   - Virtual Product Design
   - Cancer Detection and Therapy
+  - AI and Deep Learning

 ```{callout} The main reason for using HPC